alkobtan-OR/pslp/README.md

 ## Task

-The problem consists in determining how to stack the arriving items in a storage bay with definite area so that the number of blockings is minimized.
+The problem consists of determining how to stack the arriving items in a storage bay with definite area so that the number of blockings is minimized.

 ## Detailed description